pyeventsourcing/eventsourcing/README.md

 Congratulations!
 You have created a new event sourced application.

-If you wanted also to enable application level encryption, pass in a cipher, and a True value for 'always_encrypt_stored_events'.
+If you wanted also to enable application-level encryption, pass in a cipher, and a True value for 'always_encrypt_stored_events'.
+With application level encryption, your data below the application will be encrypted at rest and in transit, which can help prevent data loss.

 ```
 from eventsourcing.domain.services.cipher import AESCipher